Classifying complements for Hopf algebras and Lie algebras: Classifying complements for Hopf algebras

 \section{Classifying complements for Hopf algebras}

 \selabel{3aplicatii}

-Let $A \subseteq E$ be a given extension of Hopf subalgebras.
-In what follows we denote by ${\mathcal F} (A, E)$ the (possibly empty) isomorphism classes of all $A$-complements of $E$.
-The problem of existence of $A$-complements of $E$ has to be treated 'case by case' for every given Hopf algebra extension $A \subseteq E$, a computational part of it can not be avoided.
-This was also the approach used in the similar problem at the level of groups, i.e. corresponding to the Hopf algebra extension $k[A] \subseteq k[G]$, for two groups $A$ and $G$ with $A \leq G$ (see \cite{LPS2} and the references therein).
+Let $A \subseteq E$ be a Hopf subalgebra of $E$ and ${\mathcal F} (A, E)$ the (possibly empty) isomorphism classes of all $A$-complements of $E$.
+The problem of existence of $A$-complements of $E$ has to be treated 'case by case' for every given Hopf algebra extension, a computational part of it can not be avoided.
+This was the approach used in the similar problem at the level of groups, i.e. corresponding to the Hopf algebra extension $k[A] \subseteq k[G]$, for two groups $A$ and $G$ with $A \leq G$ (see \cite{LPS2} and the references therein).
 For example, if $E = k [A_6]$ and $A$ is a proper Hopf subalgebra, then ${\mathcal F} (A, k [A_6])$ is the empty set.
 This is based on the fact that the alternating group $A_6$ has no proper factorizations \cite{WW}.